groovy-tutorial/groovy-tutorial/manuscript/08/08_13_Enums.md

 T> Check out `java.time.Month` if you need an enum for the months.

-One more point before moving on, the enum constants don't have to be declared in upper-case, that's just the usual approach and mirrors how we declared constants using the `final` modifier.
+One more point before moving on, the enum constants don't have to be declared in upper-case, that's just the usual approach and mirrors how we declared constants using the `static final` modifiers.
 It's a just a standard approach to style rather than required by the language.

 Let's take a look at another example - this time I'll create a `Gender` enum and use it in my `Person` class: